An inexact $q$-order regularized proximal Newton method for nonconvex composite optimization: Introduction

-For nonconvex problem \eqref{prob} with $f$ having a H\"{o}lder-continuous $p$th derivative, Cartis et al. \cite{Cartis18} studied worst-case complexity bounds for the tensor method in terms of the first-order optimality condition.
-When $p=2$ and the regularization power $r=p+1$ (now the tensor method reduces to the CR method), the complexity bound becomes $O(\epsilon^{-\frac{2+\beta_2}{1+\beta_2}})$, where $\beta_2$ is the H\"{o}lder parameter.
-Necoara and Lupu \cite{Necoara21} proposed a general higher-order majorization-minimization algorithm framework for minimizing a nonconvex and nonsmooth $F$ by $p\,(p\ge 1)$ higher-order surrogate of $F$ at each iterate, and obtained the superlinear convergence rate of the objective value sequence under the KL property of $F$ with exponent $\theta\in(0,\frac{1}{1+p})$.
-Later, Nabou and Necoara \cite{Nabou22} developed a general composite higher-order algorithmic framework for problem \eqref{prob} with $f=\varphi\circ G$ and nonconvex $g$, based on $p\,(p\ge 1)$ higher-order surrogate of $G$, and when higher-order composite surrogates are sufficiently smooth, they derived the global sublinear convergence rate of order $O(k^{-\frac{p}{p+1}})$ in terms of first-order optimality conditions and the $R$-linear convergence rate of objective value sequence under the KL property of $F$ with exponent $\theta\in(0,\frac{p}{1+p}]$.
-The CR method for \eqref{prob} conform to the frameworks in \cite{Necoara21,Nabou22} associated to $p=2$.
+For nonconvex problem \eqref{prob} where $f$ is $p$-times continuously differentiable with the $p$th-order derivative being H\"{o}lder continuous of degree $\beta_p\in[0,1]$, Cartis et al. \cite{Cartis18} studied the worst-case complexity bound in terms of the first-order optimality conditions, and achieved the complexity bound $O(\epsilon^{-\frac{2+\beta_2}{1+\beta_2}})$ for the CR method.
+Necoara and Lupu \cite{Necoara21} proposed a general higher-order majorization-minimization algorithm framework for minimizing a nonconvex and nonsmooth function by its $p$ higher-order surrogate at each iterate, and proved the superlinear convergence rate of the objective value sequence under the KL property with exponent $\theta\in(0,\frac{1}{1+p})$.
+Later, Nabou and Necoara \cite{Nabou22} developed a general composite higher-order algorithmic framework for \eqref{prob} with $f=\varphi\circ G$ and nonconvex $g$ by a $p$ higher-order surrogate of $G$ at each iterate.
+When higher-order composite surrogates are sufficiently smooth, they derived the $R$-linear convergence rate of the objective value sequence under the KL property of $F$ with exponent $\theta\in(0,\frac{p}{1+p}]$.
+The CR method for problem \eqref{prob} precisely corresponds to the frameworks in \cite{Necoara21,Nabou22} with $p=2$.